darrylcauldwell/darrylcauldwell.github.io/_posts/2017-05-15-python-vsphere.markdown

     - VMware
 permalink: vsphere-python/
 ---
-# Background
-I am tasked with working with VMware again for now, it seems like a good opportunity to try and manage the configuration as code as we do with AWS.
-My former colleagues had made me aware of pyVmomi an open source library which VMware provide and mostly maintain for managing vSphere.
+I am tasked with working with VMware again for now, it seems like a good opportunity to try and manage the infrastructrure configuration as code as we do with AWS.
+My former colleagues had made me aware of pyVmomi an open source library which VMware provide and mostly maintain for managing vSphere, so its here I shall start.

-I am performing this learning excersize in my home lab  using is vSphere 6.5, vSAN 6.5, the client is MacOS running Python 2.7.10.
+I am performing this learning exercise in my home lab  using is vSphere 6.5, vSAN 6.5, with Python 2.7.10, although this should work the same with other versions.

 # Install pyVmomi and open vCenter connection
 Initiate an interactive python environment